SavioMacedo/SavioMacedo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my special side-project (MaoDesign), and the Embroidery Format Reader.
+- 🔭 I’m currently working on my special side-project [MaoDesign](https://play.google.com/store/apps/details?id=com.saviomacedo.maodesign), and the Embroidery Format Reader.
 - 🌱 I’m currently learning .Net MAUI.
 I’m making a port of the app MaoDesign from Xamarin Forms to .Net MAUI.
 - 👯 I’m looking to collaborate on great ideas that can impact the users’ lives or make you, as a developer, go beyond.